 The college computer lab is open 24-hours a day, seven days a week to all students.
 Personal computers with appropriate software, internet access, and printing capabilities are available.
 The lab offers multimedia resources for assigned work, remediation or supplemental work.
 Guidelines for use are available in the lab.
-Additional computers for student use are available in the Charlotte AHEC Library.
+Additional computers for student use are available in designated student study rooms, the student commons area and at the Charlotte AHEC Library.